SWi1/FooDB_polyphenol_analysis/README.md

 ## Required Files

-Data that is publicly available is available on this GitHub repository.
+Data Availablity: Food composition database data that is already publicly available is provided on this GitHub repository.
+Requests for non-metagenomic data from the USDA ARS WHNRC Nutritional Phenotyping Study used in this analysis should be made via an email to the senior WHNRC author on the publication of interest.
+Requests will be reviewed quarterly by a committee consisting of the study investigators.

 -   **FNDDS 2017-2018 Data**, Downloadable as xlsx files fom the [USDA ARS Beltsville Food Surveys Research Group](https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fndds-download-databases/).
 What We Eat in America (WWEIA) category code file was manually adjusted for food matrices on top of data derived from [here](https://www.ars.usda.gov/ARSUserFiles/80400530/pdf/1718/Food_categories_2017-2018.pdf).